frjo/hugo-theme-zen/README.md

 ### Make external links open in a new tab.

 Example render hook to rewrite external links so they open in a new tab.
 To activate it copy the file `~/theme/zen/layouts/_default/_markup/render-link.html.example` to `layouts/_default/_markup/render-link.html`.

+I rarely use this one, I think the user should decide how links open.

 ## Multilingual